 To access Media Library Settings, just click the Media options icon to the right of any Media Library title, then click "Settings."

 Or, if you're already within a Media Library, click the Media Library title on the top of the screen, and select "Settings" from the menu.

-From the Media Library Settings window, you'll be able to edit the Media Library's title and description, edit contributor permission (allowing or disallowing users to upload content to the Media Library), change default visibility, select your preferred sort order for the library, and delete the Media Library.
+From the Media Library Settings window, you'll be able to edit the Media Library's title and description, edit contributor permission (allowing or disallowing users to upload content to the Media Library), change default visibility, select your preferred sort order for the library, delete the Media Library, and update default layout of media shared via links.
 Please note that these options change based on the user's Warpwire Permission to the Media Library.

 You can upload a custom thumbnail to represent your Media Library.
 If publishing your Media Library as a podcast, the library of content will show this thumbnail.

 Just type in the Title and/or Description text boxes to edit them.
 Click "Save Changes" when you're finished.

 You can add Metadata Profiles to your Media Library.

 Select "Yes" or "No" from the "Users with access to this library can Add Media" drop-down menu.
 Select "Yes" if you'd like any user with access to this Media Library to upload or capture media (making Viewers Contributors).
 By default, only the Media Library admins can upload or capture content.

 This can be quite useful for distance education, or for classes with a public speaking or language component.
 It's convenient to have students record themselves so that the instructor and their classmates can give them feedback.